The following dedicated individuals were elected at the

 - Advisory committee member for the Rural Saanich Local Area Plan.

-- Lead steward in Pulling Together, Saanich Parks restoration programme.
+- Lead steward in Pulling Together, the Saanich Parks restoration programme.

 This is an exciting time for the Green Party and I would like to offer my time and skills to help the party move forward, both locally and nationally, in whatever way possible.
 I believe in transparency and grassroots democracy.
 I have organizational and networking skills, and as a staff member in diverse schools, I have learned the importance of co-operation, innovation, creativity, critical thinking, and the ability to reach consensus.
 Thank you for considering my nomination.